Wednesday, May 16, 2007

 angels in the snow

-“Your office has been trying to reach you all morning,” the court clerk said as she waved a note sitting behind her desk alongside the judge’s bench.
+“Your office has been trying to reach you all morning,” the court clerk said as she waved a note from behind her desk in front of the judge’s bench.
 I had just finished cross-examining a criminal defendant on trial for assault, and the judge had excused the jury for a one-hour lunch recess before closing arguments would begin.
 I unfolded the piece of paper and considered its message for a moment.
-I had become friendly with the staff over several months during my assignment to that courtroom, and asked the clerk if I could use the phone in the judge’s chambers to make a personal call as a favor.
+I had become friendly with the staff over the several months that I had been assigned to that courtroom, and asked the clerk if I could use the phone in the judge’s chambers to make a personal call as a favor.

 'Call your father ASAP'

 I was grateful for the privacy as the phone began to ring on the other end of the line.
-I was pretty sure that Dad was calling to tell me that my mother had finally succeeded in ending her life.
+I was pretty certain Dad was calling to tell me that my mother had finally succeeded in ending her life.

 * * * * * * * *

 Mom had been suffering for several years from a condition called gastroparesis, a nervous disorder that paralyzes a person’s stomach and causes them to feel nauseous and hungry at the same time.
-There is no known cause or cure for the disease.
-She had been in perfect health before being struck with a sudden onset of its symptoms at the age of 48.
+When she was diagnosed, there was no known cause or cure for the disease.
+My mother had been in perfect health before being struck with a sudden onset of its symptoms at the age of 48.

 At first, her mood had been positive and optimistic as she and Dad went around to a number of specialists to try one experimental treatment after another.
-Some of them gave her temporary relief, but she began to lose weight at a rapid pace.
+Some of the medications had given her temporary relief, but she soon began to lose weight at a rapid pace.
 Her diet consisted of bland baby food and Ensure nutritional shakes.
-She had been tall and thin to begin with, and soon all of her clothes were hanging from her gaunt frame.
+She had been tall and thin to begin with, and it was not long before all of her clothes began to hang from her gaunt frame.

 The constant feeling of nausea and hunger during every waking moment gradually took a mental toll on her as well.
-She had always been an upbeat person, but as she continued to struggle with her condition for months and years on end she became more and more despondent.
-I could hear the growing desperation in her voice when I would call during the week to check in with her and share a funny story about one of Brendan’s latest 5-year old antics.
+My mother had always been an upbeat person, but she grew more and more despondent as she continued to struggle with her condition for months and years on end.
+I could hear the increasing despair in her voice with each passing week when I would phone to check in on her and share a funny story about one of Brendan’s latest five-year old antics to try to brighten her mood.

-Her spirit was finally broken in 1998 on New Year’s Eve, when she attempted an overdose by taking all of her medications at once.
-After my father had fallen asleep watching television in the living room, she went up to their bedroom and swallowed all of her pills.
-Dad woke up a short time later to find her lying in bed surrounded by empty prescription bottles and a note.
+Her spirit was finally broken in 1998 on New Year’s Eve, when she attempted an overdose by taking every one of her prescriptions at once.
+After my father had fallen asleep watching television in the living room, she went up to their bedroom and swallowed all of her pills in desperation.
+Dad woke up a short time later to find her lying in bed surrounded by empty medicine bottles and a feebly scribbled note.
 She was rushed to the hospital, and was admitted to the psychiatric crisis unit for several days until her mental condition had stabilized.

 * * * * * * * *

-Three months after that first attempt, I received the message in the courtroom to call my father.
-Dad didn’t have many details, but apparently Mom had told him that she was heading out to the store for a quick errand at around 8 o’clock on the previous evening.
+It was three months after that first attempt when I received the message in the courtroom to call my father.
+Dad didn’t have many details, but apparently Mom had told him that she was heading out to the store for a quick errand at around eight o’clock on the previous evening.
 When she didn’t return home after several hours, he contacted the police.
 They called him early that morning to report that her body had been found in a snow-covered field at the edge of town.
-Based on the single set of footprints leading from her car nearby, it appeared that she just stretched out and lay back in the snow, finally succumbing at some point during the night to hypothermia.
+Her car had been parked nearby with the front door ajar, her winter coat left behind on the driver's seat.
+A single set of footprints led to a spot a short distance away, where it appeared that she had just stretched out and lay back in the snow, finally succumbing at some point during the night to hypothermia.

-I took a few moments to pull my thoughts together and then returned to the courtroom to give my closing argument.
+I took a few moments to pull my thoughts together during the remainder of the lunch hour and then returned to the courtroom to give my closing argument.
 There was no doubt that the judge would have adjourned the case under the circumstances, but that would have meant declaring a mistrial and retrying everything all over again in several months.
-I didn’t want to put the victim through another 4-day trial when this one was so close to being finished.
+I didn’t want to put the victim through the ordeal of another four-day trial when this one was so close to being finished.
 After the jury was sent out to deliberate, I contacted my office to have them send someone over to the courtroom to be present in my place when the verdict was eventually announced.

-I was preoccupied with questions during the three-hour drive to Williamsport, as Brendan slept peacefully in the backseat.
+My head was full of questions during the three-hour drive to Williamsport, as Brendan slept peacefully in the backseat.
 I would have to wait until the following morning to speak with the State Trooper in charge of the investigation to begin to get some answers.
 I kept imagining my mother laying down in that field all by herself and wondered what more I could have done to prevent her from reaching that point.

 I became lost in my thoughts during the rest of my journey home.
-The headlights shown on the falling snow that was silently covering the world outside beneath a blanket of white.
-Within me, my emotions had come to feel very much the same.
-My focus had been put towards other tasks, such as closing arguments and consoling my sibling, so that I would not have to face my own grief.
-I had not yet shed a single tear yet, although that time would soon come.
-For now, my mind wandered aimlessly seeking numbness from the pain, as I traveled further into a landscape frozen in quiet stillness.
+The headlights shown on the falling snow that was covering the world outside beneath a veil of white.
+Within me, my emotions were becoming shrouded as well.
+Over the course of that day my focus had been placed outwards towards other tasks, such as closing arguments and consoling my sibling, so that I would not have to face my own grief.
+I had yet to shed a single tear, although that time would soon come.
+For now, my mind wandered aimlessly seeking numbness from the pain, as I traveled further into a landscape frozen in utter stillness.

 Wednesday, October 25, 2006